The Journalist and the Murderer: Reaction

 The book provoked a wide-ranging professional debate when it was serialized in The New Yorker magazine.
 Joe McGinniss described Malcolm's "omissions, distortions and outright misstatements of fact" as "numerous and egregious" in his rebuttal.
 As The New York Times reported in March 1989, Malcolm's "declarations provoked outrage among authors, reporters and editors, who rushed last week to distinguish themselves from the journalists Malcolm was describing.
 They accused her of tarring all in the profession when she was really aiming at everyone but themselves."
 Although roundly criticized upon first publication—by both newspaper reviewers and media observers like former CBS News president Fred W. Friendly, who described the book's "weakness" and "crabbed vision"—it was also defended by a number of fellow writers.
 These included the journalists Jessica Mitford and Nora Ephron.
 Her controversial premise that every journalist was in the business of "gaining [a subject's] trust and betraying them without remorse" has since been accepted by journalists like Gore Vidal and Susan Orlean.
 Douglas McCollam wrote in the Columbia Journalism Review, "Gore Vidal called source betrayal 'the iron law' of journalism", while Orlean "endorsed Malcolm's thesis as a necessary evil."
 McCollam further wrote, "In the decade after Malcolm's essay appeared, her once controversial theory became received wisdom."
 He also writes that "I think both the profession and subjects have paid a high price for our easy acceptance of Malcolm's moral calculus."

 In his book A Wilderness of Error, documentarian and writer Errol Morris has found Malcolm's famous opening sentence "to be ludicrous" and takes exception to her assertion that one "cannot learn anything about MacDonald's guilt or innocence" by sorting through the evidence of the case.
 Morris wrote, "[T]ruth and falsity, guilt and innocence, are not incidental to the story; they are the story."

 "Malcolm appears to have created a snake swallowing its own tail," wrote Pulitzer Prize-winning reporter Albert Scardino in The New York Times following the publication of her original two-part series.
 "She attacks the ethics of all journalists, including herself, and then fails to disclose just how far she has gone in the past in acting the role of the journalistic confidence man."

 The book has since become regarded as a classic by some, ranking 97th on the Modern Library's list of the 20th century's "100 Best Works of Nonfiction."
-However, the way in which Random House composed these lists has been brought into question.